unbit/uwsgi-docs/tutorials/heroku_python.rst

 Running python webapps on Heroku with uWSGI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Prerequisites: a Heroku account (on the ceddar platform), git (on the local system) and the heroku toolbelt.
+Prerequisites: a Heroku account (on the cedar platform), git (on the local system) and the heroku toolbelt.

 Note: you need a uWSGI version >= 1.4.6 to correctly run python apps.
 Older versions may work, but are not supported.